Skills-Hub/Top-Coding-Challanges/things-we-do.md

 98. **Graph Algorithm Implementation**: Solving problems with graph structures.
 99. **Analyzing Code Metrics**: Measuring code characteristics for quality.
 100. **Code Decoupling Practices**: Writing code with minimal dependencies.

-Each of these items is a specific coding practice or concept that is part of the day-to-day activities of developers and integral to software development.